Kat-Bristol/Kat-Bristol.github.io/_posts/2026-02-07-AB-Testing.md

 ```
 ---

-### *Business Insight / Conclusion following Data Analysis: The Marketing Team can safely utilise the basic (cheaper) mailer as a means to increase signups.
+### *Business Insight: The Marketing Team can safely utilise the basic (cheaper) mailer as a means to increase signups.
 Using the colourful more expensive mailer would result in unnecessary costs/expenses for the company.*